18F/handbook/_pages/how-we-work/agreements.md

 ## Agreements Status

 The Agreements Team maintains a [Master Agreements Pipeline](https://docs.google.com/spreadsheets/d/1v4QfXGaJVy9-CZ0n6cFLHGGs_5TL1l8uCh6ZyNYjMDk/edit#gid=1839486133) in the the linked spreadsheet.
-The Agreements Team updates the agreements pipeline daily and these changes are reflected in the Kanban board.
+The Agreements Team updates the agreements pipeline daily.
 The Agreements Team also holds a weekly check-in meeting to provide status updates.
 Questions on agreements can be posted anytime to [#iaa](https://gsa-tts.slack.com/messages/iaa) in Slack or by sending a message to @tts-agreements-team or tts.agreements@gsa.gov.